PowerShell – Importing AD users from CSV

 The QR code should display in the SSH window, ideally you want to scan this into your Google Authenticator.
 Other sources point out that FreeOTP (developed by RedHat can serve the same purpose)

-once scanned into your mobile Google Authenticator, you it should show as a new entry.
+once scanned into your mobile Google Authenticator, it should show as a new entry.

 Configure SSH daemon to use google authenticator